zequipe/test_matlab/README.md

 It is the **`timestwo.mexa64` contained in the `src` directory** that causes the crash.

 Why?
 In **Step 3**, a `timestwo.mexa64` is created in the `build` directory, and then loaded into the memory when `timestwo(2)` is invoked.
-When we redo **Steps 1** and **2**, MATLAB will try replacing the `timestwo.mexa64` contained in `build` by the one from `src` --- but note that the former has been loaded into the memory!
-On Windows, MATLAB detects the conflict and tells us that "The process cannot access the file because it is being used by another process", where "the file" seems to refer to the `timestwo.mexa64` in `build`; on Linux, however, MATLAB does something wrong and corrupted the memory, leading to the crash.
+When we redo **Steps 1** and **2**, MATLAB tries replacing the `timestwo.mexa64` contained in `build` with the one from `src`, while the former has been loaded into the memory.
+On Windows, MATLAB detects the conflict and tells us that "The process cannot access the file because it is being used by another process", where "the file" seems to refer to the `timestwo.mexa64` in `build`; on Linux, however, MATLAB does something wrong and corrupts the memory, leading to the crash.

 In this case, MATLAB does a good job on Windows.
 Meanwhile, the macOS version handles everything